yushchenko/formEngine.js/README.md

 Complete project documentation is located in [project's wiki][wiki].

-Samples to play and take a look at the source code using 'View Page Source' of you favorite browser are [here][samples].
+Samples to play and take a look at the source code using 'View Page Source' of your favorite browser are [here][samples].

 Enjoy :)